Usuy-Leon/DIY_Side-Ilumiation-Contrast-Filters/README.md

 In microscopy, many unstained or live samples have such low contrast that details are barely visible, even with good lenses.
 Boosting contrast is essential to see these details without harming the sample.

 Using chemicals can damage or change the specimen, so the field is always looking for ways to increase contrast without harsh treatments.
-Common methods like closing the aperture or lowering the condenser "do help" but also create ab image with less resolution.
-So, finding better contrast tricks that can keep the sample and image quality intact is a why you are here.
+Common methods like closing the aperture or lowering the condenser "do help" but also create an image with less resolution.
+Improving image queality in live samples is a then the goal of this repo

 # Why you should use side ilumiation?